benwiley4000/blog.benwiley.org/content/blog/create-web-optimized-screencapture-gifs-from-unix-shell.md

 draft = false
-title = "Create Web-Optimized Screencapture GIFs from the Unix Shell" slug = "create-web-optimized-screencapture-gifs-from-unix-shell"
+title = "Create Web-Optimized Screencapture GIFs from the Unix Shell" slug = "create-web-optimized-screencapture-gifs-from-unix-shell" contenttype = "article" image = "img/terminalscreen.jpg"

 +++

-Last week I set out to finally build myself a web portfolio on [my site](http://benwiley.org/) --- a task that has been delayed numerous times since I went more-or-less "full time" last Fall.
-I'm good at a few things but I'm not sure selling myself is near the top of that list.
+Last week I set out to finally build myself a web portfolio on [my site](http://benwiley.org/) --- a task that has been delayed numerous times since I went more-or-less "full-time" last Fall.
+I knew I had to have screenshots, since those are one of the most important ways you can grab people's attention before they resume totally ignoring you.
+But it can be hard to capture the essence of a dynamic web app in a single frame.

-Instead I've spent my time up to now on several web-related projects, and I finally got to the point where it seemed dumb not to show some of them off.
-But *how*?
-Screenshots, it turns out, are one of the most important ways you can grab people's attention before they resume totally ignoring you, so I decided to try getting some eye-popping screengrabs from the games and apps I've worked on in the last several months.

-But it also turns out it's not easy to capture the appeal of a dynamic web application in a single shot --- especially when your visual design isn't the major draw.
-Like video games, an app's screenshots could use a few extra frames to help a viewer understand the experience of using it.

 So I decided to embed GIFs of my web applications into my site!
-But not just any GIFs.
+Not just any GIFs.
 You know what's the worst?
 GIFs that load slowly and look bad.
 I knew I would need GIFs that:

 * show my apps off nicely (nice image quality/minimal compression artifacts)
 * download quickly